Seiya Suzuki Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.48 team ERA ranks 21st across all league pitching staffs.
+- The Marlins' 4.54 team ERA ranks 18th across all MLB pitching staffs.

-- The Marlins rank 21st in baseball in home runs surrendered (33 total, 1.2 per game).
+- The Marlins rank 21st in baseball in home runs allowed (35 total, 1.3 per game).

-- The Marlins will send Cabrera (1-2) out for his sixth start of the season.
-He is 1-2 with a 4.91 ERA and 24 strikeouts through 22 2/3 innings pitched.
+- The Marlins are sending Hoeing (0-1) to make his second start of the season.

-- The right-hander last pitched on Monday against the Atlanta Braves, when he went 4 1/3 innings, allowing four earned runs while giving up four hits.
+- In his last time out on Tuesday, the righty tossed 3 2/3 innings against the Atlanta Braves, giving up four earned runs while surrendering six hits.

-- The 25-year-old has an ERA of 4.91, with 9.8 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .229 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.